ldorigo/awesome-list-of-specialist-websites/readme.md

 [Sheldon Brown](https://sheldonbrown.com/) - Bicycle advice, from *how to shift gears* to complete bike overhauls.
 Incredible amount of details and often opinionated advice on how to do just about everything with your bike.

-[Floor Elf](https://floorelf.com/) - If you thought it wasn't possible to be passionate about tiling, you were so very wrong.
-Everything about tiling floors, waterproofing showers, and about why failure in doing the above correctly may result in your dog catching fire.
+[Floor Elf](https://floorelf.com/) - If you thought it wasn't possible to be passionate about tiling, you were wrong.
+Everything about tiling floors, waterproofing showers, and why failure in doing the above correctly may result in your dog catching fire.

 [Ask the Electrician](https://ask-the-electrician.com/) - You guessed it.
 Mostly about all the incorrect ways that you can wire things, and how to fix those.